operator-framework/operator-sdk/doc/sdk-cli-reference.md

 * `--helm-chart-repo` string - Chart repository URL for the requested helm chart
 * `--helm-chart-version` string - Specific version of the helm chart (default is latest version)
 * `--header-file` string - Path to file containing headers for generated Go files.
 Copied to hack/boilerplate.go.txt
-* `--dep-manager` string - Dependency manager the new project will use (choices: "dep", "modules") (default "modules")
 * `--repo` string - Project repository path for Go operators.
 Used as the project's Go import path.
-This must be set if outside of `$GOPATH/src` with Go modules, and cannot be set if `--dep-manager=dep`
+This must be set if outside of `$GOPATH/src` (e.g. github.com/example-inc/my-operator)
 * `--git-init` - Initialize the project directory as a git repository (default `false`)
-* `--vendor` - Use a vendor directory for dependencies.
-This flag only applies when `--dep-manager=modules` (the default)
+* `--vendor` - Use a vendor directory for dependencies
 * `--skip-validation` - Do not validate the resulting project's structure and dependencies.
 (Only used for --type go)
 * `-h, --help` - help for new